gulfiliz/gulfiliz.github.io/_posts/2025-09-09-martin-eden.md

 He sleeps four hours a night for months.

 The world he is trying to enter does not want him.
-The editors who reject him are not wrong — his early work is not good.
+The editors who reject him are not wrong.
+His early work is not good.
 But he is learning, page by page, through a discipline that borders on self-destruction.

-And then — slowly, then suddenly — he breaks through.
+And then, slowly, then suddenly, he breaks through.

 His work begins to be accepted.